Published November 1, 2021

 Brokers can charge a hefty fee – usually $15,000 – $20,000 or more.
 The benefit is you only pay when a deal actually closes, but brokers typically represent a multitude of brands – often a hundred or more – so it can be a lot of work just to keep your brand top of mind within your brokerage.
+It takes a significant investment of time to foster relationships and education with the broker network.
 Plus, the fee doesn’t cover the time and work you need to put into the sales process once you get the lead.
 If you have the budget, brokers can be a valuable asset, but better to spread some of that budget around to try less expensive, but more diverse avenues that could garner great results.

 2. Spending too much time and energy on portals.

-We’re not saying not to use portals – they’re a relatively inexpensive and effective way to bring in a high volume of leads, but be aware that the cost to convert those leads is going to be much higher than other channels that bring in fewer but more qualified leads.
+We’re not saying not to use portals – they’re a relatively inexpensive and effective way to bring in a high volume of leads and build brand awareness by reaching a wide audience, but be aware that the cost to convert those leads is going to be much higher than other channels that bring in fewer but more qualified leads.
 For example, Franchise Business Review only allows the top 200 ranked franchise companies (based on our franchisee satisfaction research) to take leads through our site, and each brand has its own individual profile page and submission form.
 You’ll probably get fewer leads than you would through a portal, but the ones you do get result in more meaningful conversations with people who are serious about investing in only the best franchise opportunities.

 3. Overestimating the ROI of tradeshows and expos.

 Sure, tradeshows can be a great opportunity to meet candidates.
 And some development teams feel that just having a presence – to get their brand name in front of candidates – is worth the time and money.
-But, tradeshows are expensive.
+But, the pandemic put a damper on attendance and it may take time for people to feel comfortable attending large public events again.
+Not only that, tradeshows are expensive.
 Between the travel, hotels, booth costs, giveaways, entertaining, and time out of the office, they’re probably one of the most expensive forms of lead generation.
 Are you measuring the ROI and is it worth it?
 Instead, think about allocating some of your tradeshow budget toward other less expensive but higher ROI tactics.
-FBR’s Recruitment Bundle starts at $2,500/quarter and gives you multiple opportunities for exposure, including advertising, lead generation, company profile, validation tools, and more.
+FBR’s Recruitment Bundle starts at $2,500/quarter and gives you multiple exposure channels, including advertising, lead generation, a dedicated company profile page, validation tools, and more.
 Ditch one expo per year and you’ve more than made up the cost of the bundle.